Project Series: by Myrna Batten

-Skill level required.
-Advanced beginner knitter.
-Must be comfortable knitting and purling, basic increases and decreases, and know how to knit in the round.
+Skill level required: Advanced beginner to intermediate knitter: Must be comfortable knitting and purling, including knitting in the round.